Hyle-org/devhub-hyle/docs/quickstart/example/custom-identity-contract.md

 ## When to use identity contracts on Hyli

-On Hyli, **any smart contract can be a proof of identity**.
-This flexibility enables you to register your preferred identity source as a smart contract for account identification.
+On Hyli, **any app can be a proof of identity**.
+This flexibility enables you to register your preferred identity source as an app for account identification.
 If you don't want to use a custom identity source, Hyli ships [a native `hydentity` contract](https://github.com/hyli-org/hyli/tree/main/crates/contracts/hydentity).

 This guide walks you through creating and deploying your first simple identity contract using Hyli and RISC Zero.
 We'll use [our simple identity example](https://github.com/Hyle-org/examples/tree/main/simple-identity), which mirrors our [simple token transfer example](./first-token-contract.md).